LarsNorlander/dev-diary/python.md

 ### 8:08 PM

 Today I continued on reading The Hitchhiker's Guide to Python.
-Got to read about some of the "gatchas" of the language for new comers.
+Got to read about some of the "gotchas" of the language for new comers.
 Turns out there's a tiny section on TDD, which is nice.
 That way I could finally be confident on my Python code.
 Next up would be learning some Django since I need to learn about it for work.

+## October 23, 2018

+### 9:40 PM

+Today I moved from The Hitchhiker's Guide to Python to Django's official documentation.
+I found Django to be extremely fun especially when paired with IntelliJ's amazing support for the framework.
+It felt a lot like building an application with Legos.
+I got to the section about writing test for Django applications and I really look forward to it.